joelburget/website/posts/private/plaintext.md

     return billTotal() * taxRate

 def calculateTip():
-    return calculateBill() * 0.2 # this should say "billTotal"
+    # this should say "billTotal" instead of "calculateBill"
+    return calculateBill() * 0.2
 ```

 Why did the merge break?
 Because the merge tool has no way of knowing what the changes *mean*.
-It only sees intra-line changes on the one hand and added lines on the other.
+It only sees Alice's intra-line changes and Bob's added lines.
+Since they don't touch the same code it's assumed they're safe.

 <!--
 * Alice changed line 1 from `def calculateBill():` to `def billTotal():` and line 5 from `    return calculateBill() * taxRate` to `	return billTotal() * taxRate`.